 How can I reduce the risks if I take meth?

 - Only take a little to begin with.
-You can never tell how pure a batch is (and therefore what it will do to you) until you’ve had some.
+You can never tell how pure a batch is (and therefore what it’ll do to you) until you’ve had some.

 - If you’re using crystal meth over long periods of time you’re advised to take multi-vitamin and calcium supplements, as well as keeping a check on your body weight.